Skip to content

 for col in range(cols):

-Create a Device object with an offset grid of circles.
+Create a Device object with an offset grid of disks.

 Parameters: